Public Relations ranked in top 10 occupations of the future by Institute of Public Policy Research

 The report also highlights that the skills required for nine out of the 10 most in-demand occupations of the future, including public relations, can be obtained by completing vocational qualifications.
 Findings also show that more people than ever are accessing higher education with vocational qualifications.

+These results are extremely encouraging for the future of the public relations professional.
+They show that the CIPR’s current trajectory of advocating Continuous Professional Development (CPD) is one that will facilitate growth and expansion across the industry.
 Whether you choose a professional qualification, a training course, or online learning, ongoing vocational development and education for both graduates, and those without a degree, is vital in order to stay relevant.

+This research clearly demonstrates that we must continue to support high quality vocational education if we are able to meet the needs of our future economy.
 Education that combines rigorous academic teaching with a more practical and technical element – as we are seeing at University Technical Colleges, Career Colleges and Studio Schools – is a good example of how we can address the future skills issue.
 However, we also need to raise the esteem of vocational qualifications and celebrate the success of people completing them, which is what VQ Day is all about.